jenkinsci/ecutest-plugin/README.md

 ## Features

-- Provides an easy integration and control of ECU-TEST and the Tool-Server with Jenkins
+- Provides an easy integration and control of ecu.test and the Tool-Server with Jenkins
-- Enables the execution of ECU-TEST packages and projects with their respective configurations
+- Enables the execution of ecu.test packages and projects with their respective configurations

 Moreover publishing test results is included in form of:

 - Linking the TRF reports
 - Generating various report formats
 - Displaying test result trend graphs
-- Uploading ATX test reports to [TEST-GUIDE](https://www.tracetronic.com/products/test-guide)
+- Uploading ATX test reports to [test.guide](https://www.tracetronic.com/products/test-guide)
-- Parsing the ECU-TEST logs for warnings and errors
+- Parsing the ecu.test logs for warnings and errors

 Advanced workflows integrated for: